Kiss of Death (1995 film): Plot

 Given supervised release for Bev's funeral, Jimmy listens to Ronnie's feeble explanation for Bev's death.
 Bev's sister Rosie informs Jimmy that Bev never returned home the night before her death.
 Suspecting Ronnie's involvement, Jimmy agrees to become a state witness and reveals the names of all those involved in the Navy Yard incident, except Ronnie.
 When the police arrest everyone except Ronnie, the Browns believe Ronnie is the snitch.
 In retaliation, Little Junior Brown beats Ronnie to death in his office.

 Several years pass, and the district attorney approaches Jimmy again, urging him to inform on the Browns.
 Still serving his sentence in Sing Sing, Jimmy negotiates a pardon and a job he would enjoy.
-He marries Rosie but keeps his informant duties hidden from her.
+He marries Rosie but keeps his duties as an informant hidden from her.
 Detective Hart informs Jimmy that their target is actually a drug dealer named Omar, who receives weapons and cars from Little Junior Brown.
 Jimmy agrees to wear a wire and resumes working for the Browns, starting with car thefts.

-During his time with the crew, Jimmy encounters Little Junior at Baby Cakes, where Junior expresses condolences for Bev's death.
+During his time with the crew, Jimmy encounters Little Junior at Baby Cakes, where he offers condolences for Bev's death.
 Junior takes Jimmy to a meeting with Omar, but Jimmy's deception becomes increasingly difficult to maintain, straining his relationship with Rosie.
 Eventually, Junior takes Jimmy to another meeting with Omar, where Jimmy witnesses Junior killing Omar.
 Later, Omar's crew kidnaps Jimmy and takes him to a meeting, revealing that Omar was an undercover DEA agent.

 Using the tape of Omar's killing as evidence, the district attorney and the DEA arrest Little Junior.
 However, after Junior is released on bail, he kidnaps Jimmy's daughter to send him a message.
 Jimmy eventually locates his daughter in the woods, her forehead marked with the letters B.A.D.
 (Balls, Attitude, Direction) in blood, symbolizing Junior's ruthless nature.
 Realizing his family is no longer safe, Jimmy returns to the city and confronts Junior at Baby Cakes, holding him at gunpoint.
 A fight ensues, leading to Junior's arrest by Detective Hart, who discovers Jimmy was wearing a wire.
 Jimmy uses a tape containing corrupt threats from the district attorney as leverage, allowing him to escape the situation.